mholling/nswtopo/README.markdown

 3. Run the script to create your preliminary map, `rogaine.svg`.

-4. Use the maps and aerial images to assiste you in setting your rogaine.
+4. Use the maps and aerial images to assist you in setting your rogaine.
 Ideally, you will carry a GPS with you to record waypoints for all the controls you set.

 5. When you have finalised your control locations, use Google Earth to create a `controls.kml` file containing the control waypoints.
 This can either be directly from your GPS by uploading the waypoints, or by adding the waypoints manually in Google Earth.

 6. In Google Earth, mark out any boundaries and out-of-bounds areas using the polygon tool, and save them all to a `boundaries.kml` file.

 6. You'll most likely want to recreate your map with refined boundaries.
-Delete the files created in step 2 (topographic.svg, rogaine.svg, aerial-*.jpg, reference-*.jpg etc), and modify your configuration to set the bounds using your controls file.
+Delete the files created in step 2 (topographic.svg, rogaine.svg, aerial-\*.jpg, reference-\*.jpg etc), and modify your configuration to set the bounds using your controls file.
 Include only the layers you need for the printed map.

         name: rogaine
         bounds: controls.kml    # size the map to contain all the controls ...